ISO 9660: Other extensions

 Most implementations that create TRANS.TBL files put a single space between the file type and ISO 9660 name and some arbitrary number of tabs between the ISO 9660 filename and the extended filename.

 Native support for using TRANS.TBL still exists in many ISO 9660 implementations, particularly those related to Unix.
 However, it has long since been superseded by other extensions, and modern utilities that create ISO 9660 images either cannot create TRANS.TBL files at all, or no longer create them unless explicitly requested by the user.
 Since a TRANS.TBL file has no special identification other than its name, it can also be created separately and included in the directory before filesystem creation.

 The ISO 13490 standard is an extension to the ISO 9660 format that adds support for multiple sessions on a disc.
 Since ISO 9660 is by design a read-only, pre-mastered file system, all the data has to be written in one go or "session" to the medium.
 Once written, there is no provision for altering the stored content.
 ISO 13490 was created to allow adding more files to a writeable disc such as CD-R in multiple sessions.

 The ISO 13346/ECMA-167 standard was designed in conjunction to the ISO 13490 standard.
 This new format addresses most of the shortcomings of ISO 9660, and a subset of it evolved into the Universal Disk Format (UDF), which was adopted for DVDs.
 The volume descriptor table retains the ISO9660 layout, but the identifier has been updated.

 Disc images

 Optical disc images are a common way to electronically transfer the contents of CD-ROMs.
 They often have the filename extension .iso (.iso9660 is less common, but also in use) and are commonly referred to as "ISOs".
+Because a .iso file encodes only a single data track containing an ISO 9660 filesystem, they are not able to store other tracks present on a disc, such as Redbook audio tracks.
+A .iso file will, however, include the data track's "System Area" -- 16 data sectors (32 kilobytes) which are not part of the actual ISO9660 filesystem, and may be used for arbitrary purposes.